Community Swimming Pool

-The Springfield Municipal Pool is scheduled to open on Friday, May 27, 2022 at 1pm.
+The Springfield Municipal Pool is scheduled to open on Thursday, June 1st, 2023 at 1pm.
 Swim Lessons are set to begin in June.
-Forms to be handed out to the schools beginning of May.

 "Like" us on Facebook for the latest updates and announcements on the Pool Facebook Page.